centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-kubernetes-api.md

-This indicator will ensure that DaemonSets are within defined bounds by looking at the number of available and/or up-to-date pods compared to the desired count, like the `kubectl get daemonsets` can provide:
+This indicator will ensure that DaemonSets are within defined bounds by looking at the number of available and/or up-to-date pods compared to the desired count.
+If the `kubectl get daemonsets` command has the following output:

 ```text
 NAMESPACE     NAME                    DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR                   AGE